When you need high-quality editing, call upon Prof-Edit.

 “I have been very pleased with Teresa's copyediting on two journals on which I work.”

 “She is very conscientious and meticulous.
 She raises relevant queries and suggestions and keeps a style sheet, which she regularly updates.
 Her language skills are excellent.
 Teresa also has a very pleasant personality and is easy to work with.”

 About Teresa Nolan Barensfeld

 I have a BS in mathematics and computer science, summa cum laude.
-When I began editing and proofreading in 1991, I specialized in my college-major fields, then expanded into various subjects, including STEM (science, technology, engineering, mathematics), the social sciences, political science, international relief, firefighting, and others.
+When I began editing and proofreading in 1991, I specialized in my college-major fields, then expanded into various subjects, including STEM (science, technology, engineering, mathematics), the social sciences, economics, energy, fire science, political science, foreign relations, international relief, linguistics, and others.
 I have since added fact checking and project management to the services I offer.
-I love editing because I learn something new every day and get paid to correct other people’s mistakes.
+I love editing because I learn something new every day and help authors convey their ideas clearly and effectively.
 Before my editing career, I worked as a computer analyst for Morgan Stanley, a business manager for a woodworking company, a tax preparer, and a designer-sewist.

 I am a long-time member of the Editorial Freelancers Association (EFA); I am currently the co-leader of the EFA’s Upper Hudson chapter and have served as a member-at-large on the EFA Board of Trustees and a speaker at various chapter meetings.
 I am also a member of ACES (American Copy Editors Society).
-Outside of editing, I serve on my town’s Recreation and Parks Commission.
+Outside of editing, I serve on my town’s Parks and Recreation Committee.
 In my spare time, I enjoy using my sewing and design skills to create quilts, apparel, and other textile arts.